Benjamin Tod

-Benjamin Tod Flippo (born November 11, 1990), is an American singer-songwriter.
+Benjamin Tod Flippo is an American singer-songwriter.
 He is lead singer and guitarist for the Lost Dog Street Band with his wife Ashley Mae (vocals, fiddle) and Jeff Loops (bass).
 The band has released several albums through crowdfunding platforms, with their album Weight of a Trigger reaching number five on the Billboard Bluegrass Albums chart in 2019.

 Biography

 Early life

 Tod grew up in Cottontown, Tennessee.
 He received his first guitar from his mother at the age of seven, but did not learn how to play until he was given a Fullerton Parlour guitar by a friend's father, at fourteen.
 The same year, he was expelled from school.
 Tod began hopping freight trains as a way to see the country.

 Lost Dog Street Band

 After being part of a music group called Barefoot Surrender, Tod and bandmate Ashley Mae formed the Lost Dog Street Band in 2010, named after their yellow Labrador, Daisy.
 Tod would do guitar and vocals while Mae would play the fiddle.

 Tod and Mae met Nicholas and Shannon Jae Ridout.
 The two couples formed the street-quartet, Spitshine, and began touring together.
 In 2013 Nicholas Ridout committed suicide and Tod and Mae rekindled Lost Dog Street Band.
-The band has crowdfunded multiple album through Indiegogo and Kickstarter, as well as self-publishing their music videos on the YouTube channel GemsOnVHS.
+The band has crowdfunded multiple albums through Indiegogo and Kickstarter, as well as self-publishing their music videos on the YouTube channel GemsOnVHS.
 Lost Dog Street Band toured and released their fifth studio album Weight of a Trigger in 2019, and in April of that year, the album reached number five on the Billboard Bluegrass Album chart.